 Stormwater Runoff Quality/Reduction

-All stormwater runoff shall be adequately treated prior to discharge.
-The stormwater management system shall be designed to remove 80% of the average annual post-development total suspended solids (TSS) load or equivalent as defined in the GSMM or in the equivalent manual.
+All stormwater runoff shall be retained onsite or adequately treated prior to discharge.
+The stormwater management system shall be designed to retain up to the first 1.0 inch of rainfall on the site, to the maximum extent practicable.
+If the first 1.0 inch of rainfall can be retained onsite using runoff reduction methods, then additional water quality treatment is not required.
+If the 1.0 inch cannot be retained onsite, the remaining runoff from a 1.2 inch rainfall event must be treated to remove at least 80% of the calculated average annual post-development total suspended solids (TSS) load or equivalent as defined in the GSMM or in the equivalent manual.
 Compliance with this performance standard is presumed to be met if the stormwater management system is sized to capture and treat the water quality treatment volume, which is defined as the runoff volume resulting from the first 1.2 inches of rainfall from a site.

 Stream Channel/Aquatic Resource Protection